 Directors shall make adequate and effective arrangements for the sums collected and banked to be reconciled with the records of sums due.
+Such records and ICT systems will also be reconciled to the corporate accounting system.

 (8) Debt recovery

 In all cases Directors shall take prompt and appropriate actions to recover all sums overdue to the Council and ensure that the corporate debt recovery policy is followed.